-Ahead of the official release Apple’s pushed an iPadOS 13 beta to developers.
-The company will also push a public iPadOS beta to those enrolled in the Beta Software Program, but that will take a few weeks.
+Ahead of the official release Apple’s pushed an iPadOS 13 beta to developers and to those enrolled in the public Beta Software Program.

 There are some great reasons to try the iPadOS 13 beta on your iPad.
 It’s stocked with new features like Dark Mode and includes several important performance improvements.
 There are also some reasons why you might want to avoid it.

-For one, the first beta is riddled with issues.
-Apple’s outlined some of these initial problems and developers are starting to publish feedback of their own.
+For one, the beta is riddled with issues.
+Apple’s outlined some of these problems and beta testers have published feedback of their own.
 We expect the list to grow as more people move off iOS 12.

 With that in mind, we want to walk you through the most important things to know about the iPadOS 13 beta right now.

-We’ll take you through the current list of problems, the installation, and other things you should keep in mind if you’re thinking about giving it a try on your tablet ahead of the official release date.
+We’ll take you through the current list of problems, the installation, and other things you should keep in mind if you’re thinking about giving it a try on your tablet ahead of the official release.

 iPadOS 13 Beta